atulmi02/TableauDashboard/README.md

-# Tableau Dashboard AirBnB Listing
+# Tableau Dashboard : AirBnB Listing Analysis
-This project has an interactive dashboard for AirBnb listing from dataset obtained from kaggle showcasing the performance rooms.
+An interactive dashboard analysing AirBnb listing using dataset from Kaggle.
+It provides insights into pricing trends, revenue generation, and location based analysis.

 ---